-Obviously, this depends dramatically on the length of your camper trailer and the construction type of your camper, so I’ll include a bunch of examples later in this article.
+Obviously, this depends dramatically on the length of your camper trailer and the construction type of your camper.
 As a general rule, you can expect your trailer, filled with water and gear, to weigh about 250 pounds per foot of trailer (the box length, not the total length including the hitch).

 - 3,715 pounds without gear and water – 2015 Jayco Jayflight 19RD (19 feet box length)